 Step Two: Mix your batter.
 Add all ingredients into a large bowl and mix until combined.

-Step Three: Pan fry the fritters with a small drizzle of olive oil in a non-stick pan.
+Step Three: Pan-fry the fritters in a non-stick pan with a small drizzle of olive oil.
 Cook for 4 minutes on the first side, then flip and cook for a further 3 minutes until golden on the other side.

 Step Four: Serve immediately and top with avocado and tomato salsa for a fresh hit.

-Hint: make sure to let the fritters cook through for a good 4 minutes on the first side to avoid them splitting when you flip them or being undercooked in the centre 🙂 also, a non-stick pan is also SO helpful if you are trying to use minimal oil when cooking.
+Hint: make sure to let the fritters cook through for a good 4 minutes on the first side to avoid them splitting when you flip them or being undercooked in the center ๐ Also, a non-stick pan is also SO helpful if you are trying to use minimal oil when cooking.
 I use Anolon pans – they are an investment but serve me so well.

 Substitutions

-Here are some easy substitutions ideas that would work well with the fritters:
+Here are some easy substitution ideas that would work well with the fritters:

-- Different veggies – not a fan of bell peppers?
+- Different veggies โ not a fan of bell peppers?
 You could try adding any small or finely diced vegetable.
-Peas, pre-roasted sweet potato or pumpkin, mushrooms or baby spinach would all be delicious.
-Just make sure you don’t add too much and that the pieces of whatever vegetables you use are finely diced – otherwise the fritters might not hold together.
+Peas, pre-roasted sweet potato or pumpkin, mushrooms, or baby spinach would all be delicious.
+Just make sure you don’t add too much, and the pieces of whatever vegetables you use are finely diced โ otherwise, the fritters might not hold together.

-- Swap out the onion – if you don’t like red onion, you could use pre-cooked caramelised onion for a sweet flavour addition.
-Or you could omit it altogether, or use diced scallions (spring onion) instead.
+- Swap out the onion โ if you don’t like red onion, you could use pre-cooked caramelized onion for a sweet flavor addition.
+Or you could omit it altogether or use diced scallions (spring onion) instead.

-- Milk – use any unsweetened plant-based milk you’d like, I think almond or oat would work well too (although FYI they do have less protein than soy milk).
+- Milk – use any unsweetened plant-based milk you’d like; almond or oat would also work well (although, FYI, they do have less protein than soy milk).
 If you’re not vegan, dairy milk is also fine.
-The only plant milks I wouldn’t recommend though are coconut or rice milk.
-These tend to impart a sweetness and flavour that don’t taste great in savoury meals.
+The only plant milk I wouldn’t recommend, though, is coconut or rice milk.
+These tend to impart sweetness and flavor that don’t taste great in savory meals.

 Storage Instructions